lyahdav/ai-invoice-uploader/README.md

 ## Features

 The chatbot supports the following commands:
-- `process this invoice` - Upload and process an invoice (PDF or image) to extract information and save it to the database
+- `process this invoice` - Upload and process an invoice (PDF or image) to extract information and save it to the database.
+If you upload an invoice that already exists it will prevent it from being saved to the database again.
 - `show invoices` or `view invoices` - Display all processed invoices from the database

 The invoice list supports the following features: